-- Having a relationship of concern with a controlling adult or young person (this may involve physical and/or emotional abuse and/or gang activity); - Entering and/or leaving vehicles driven by unknown adults; - Possessing unexplained amounts of money, expensive clothes or other items; - Frequenting areas known for risky activities; - Being groomed or abused via the Internet and mobile technology; and - Having unexplained contact with hotels, taxi companies or fast food outlets.
+- having a relationship of concern with a controlling adult or young person (this may involve physical and/or emotional abuse and/or gang activity) - entering and/or leaving vehicles driven by unknown adult - possessing unexplained amounts of money, expensive clothes or other items - frequenting areas known for risky activities

+- being groomed or abused via the Internet and mobile technology; and - having unexplained contact with hotels, taxi companies or fast food outlets.

-The intelligence reporting form on the LSCB website will be used to share information with Police and children's social care that raises a concern around CSE.
+The intelligence reporting form on the LSP website will be used to share information with Bedfordshire Police and Children's Social Care that raises a concern around CSE.

-5. EMOTIONAL ABUSE
+5. Emotional abuse

 Emotional abuse is the persistent emotional maltreatment of a child such as to cause severe and persistent adverse effects on the child's emotional development.
 It may involve conveying to children that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
 It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on children.
 These may include interactions that are beyond the child's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction.
 It may also involve seeing or hearing the ill-treatment of another person.
 It may involve serious bullying (including cyber bullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
-Some level of emotional abuse is involved in all types of maltreatment
+Some level of emotional abuse is involved in all types of maltreatment.